 I thought it’s a good idea to install a pair of “present” Fiat 500’s door mirrors and tried, but in vain… They were too large (despite that the present one is relatively small compared with other ordinary cars).

-Finally, after weeks of search throughout the web, I came across the door mirrors for the early Mazda Miata, and bought a pair on the web auction.
+Finally, after weeks of search throughout the web, I came across the door mirrors for the early Mazda Miata, whose rounded shape fits that of the Cinque, and bought a pair on the web auction.
 The original color was rather dull, so I painted them in red!